 Faculty cover an active consult service at Children’s Medical Center, Parkland Memorial Hospital, and UT Southwestern University Hospitals, as well as outpatient clinic services in Asthma, Allergy, and Immunology at Children’s and the Aston Ambulatory Center.

 The Clinical Immunology Program was awarded recognition by the Jeffrey Modell Foundation as a Center for Excellence for diagnosis and treatment of primary immunodeficiency diseases.

-The Crystal Charity Ball High-Risk Asthma Clinic, opened at Children’s Medical Center in Spring 2011, is directed by Dr. Indulekha Warrier.
-Children with moderate-to-severe asthma will be followed in this clinic, and a comprehensive management approach will be offered.
+At the Crystal Charity Ball High-Risk Asthma Clinic, opened at Children’s Medical Center in Spring 2011, children with moderate-to-severe asthma are followed, and a comprehensive management approach is offered.

 Learn more about our Pediatric Allergy, Asthma, and Immunology patient care.